yaningzhu/blog/002_redshift_permissions.md

 report_yzhu  table2      yzhu     t    f    f    f    f
 ```

-NOW it shows up.
+Now it shows up.
 Great, which means we have to do this for every new table we add.
 That's obviously not sustainable.

 ### Real Fix